 6. Working Capital Loan

 This loan is solely used to cover daily operational expenses, like rent, payroll, utilities, etc. Businesses that are highly seasonal often require such a loan to cover expenses during the off periods.
 The loan is then repaid with the influx of revenue during the busy season.
+There a many options for a working capital loan so take some time to determine your specific business needs.

 1. Your Small Business Plan